Who Are Opportunity (Disconnected) Youth?

 • Strengthening early-warning systems in schools and communities to identify youth who are struggling and to connect them with needed support, whether related to academics, disabilities, family issues, health care, mental health or other needs.

-• Ensuring that flexible learning experiences are available and tailored to youth needs and offering strong support for the transition from high school to postsecondary pathways, especially in areas with higher rates of youth disconnection.
+• Ensuring that flexible learning experiences are available and tailored to youth needs and that schools offer strong support for the transition from middle to high school and high school to postsecondary pathways, especially in areas with higher rates of youth disconnection.

 • Increasing access to youth development programs — such as mentoring, after-school and civic engagement — helps youth form relationships with supportive adults and meaningfully contribute to their community.